 - Chrome for Android

-To provide visitors with better service, each sites may use analytics software to track usage activity of that site.
+To provide visitors with better service, each site may use analytics software to track usage activity of that site.
 The information collected is anonymous, aggregated data and does not contain personally identifiable information.
-If, at any time, you choose not to participate in the use of analytics software, please use your search engine’s (i.e. Google, Bing, Yahoo, etc.) available opt-outs for the web.
-In addition to basic analytics software, the sites may also use Remarketing, Google Display Network Impression Reporting, or Google Demographics and Interest Reporting from the data obtained through analytics software.
+If, at any time, you choose not to participate in the use of analytics software, please use your search engine’s (i.e., Google, Bing, Yahoo, etc.) available opt-outs for the web.
+In addition to basic analytics software, the sites may also use remarketing technologies, Google Display Network Impression Reporting, or Google Demographics and Interest Reporting from the data obtained through analytics software.

-For instance, information collected through Google Analytics is shared with Google and its partners who may combine it with other information you provided to them or they collected from your use of their services.
+For instance, information collected through Google Analytics is shared with Google and its partners who may combine it with other information you provided to them, or they collected from your use of their services.
 This information is stored in Google’s servers according to their privacy practices.
+(Back to Top)

 In some circumstances we may anonymize (make anonymous) your personal information for research or statistical purposes, in which case, we may use this information indefinitely without further notice to you.
-This would mean that any personal identifiable information such as your name, address, date of birth, telephone number, etc., will be deleted after a defined period of time.
-The rest of the data is therefore anonymous and will be used to maintain a level of information that helps us develop and improve our sites and Services without any identifiable personal information.
+This would mean that any personally identifiable information such as your name, address, date of birth, telephone number, etc., will be deleted after a defined period of time.
+The rest of the data is therefore anonymous and will be used to maintain a level of information that helps us develop and improve our sites and Services without any personally identifiable information.
+(Back to Top)

 The California Consumer Privacy Act (“CCPA”) permits residents of California to have the following additional rights.
 For more information, or if you have questions, you can contact us using the information provided under CONTACT US.

-- California Residents Have The Right To Request Atlantic Casualty Disclose What Information It Collects, Uses And Discloses
+- California Residents Have The Right To Request That Atlantic Casualty Disclose What Information It Collects, Uses And Discloses About Them

 If you wish to use our toll-free number or have any questions, please submit your inquiry regarding your Right to Request to Atlantic Casualty under CONTACT US.